 While many of these symptoms, such as a maladjusted drive belt or corroded battery terminals, actually have nothing to do with the alternator and are easy to rectify, a faulty alternator requires a proper diagnosis before being repaired or replaced.

 Before conducting any on-car diagnosis of the alternator it is important that the drive belt is correctly tensioned.

-NOTE: The correct diagnosis of an alternator problem will save time and money
+NOTE: Diagnosing an alternator problem correctly will save time and money